A regular expression (regex) is a powerful way of specifying a complex search.

 Name Name Name alnum digit punct alpha graph space blank lower upper cntrl print xdigit

-These stand for the character classes defined in thectype(3)
+These stand for the character classes defined in thectype(3)manual

 page.
 A locale may provide others.
 A character class may not be used as an